What is Recurring Deposit?

 - RDs make it possible for investors to earn attractive FD-like returns, even on small-ticket investments.

-- This type of deposit account develops the discipline among investors of saving money at regular intervals.
+- This type of deposit account helps investors develops the discipline of saving money at regular intervals.

 - RDs offer guaranteed returns, unlike other monthly investment schemes like systematic investment plans (SIPs) offered by mutual funds.